 The girls were “deceptively lured” to the island and recruited “with money and promises of employment, career opportunities and school assistance,” the suit also said.
 When they arrived on the island, the girls sometimes had their passports held and were not able to communicate with people who were not on the islands, according to the lawsuit, which also said they were threatened.

 What’s more, Epstein allegedly kept a computerized database to track the movements of the girls.
-In one incident, Epstein and his associates allegedly organized a party to find a 15-year-old girl who tried to swim away, according to the court papers, the NY Times reported.
+In one incident, Epstein and his associates allegedly organized a party to find a 15-year-old girl who tried to swim away, according to the court papers.

 “We will not remain complacent, and we will enforce our laws,” George said.
 “It doesn’t matter the social status of the person.
 It’s that the laws apply equally.”